menu

 Ethnicity / Ancestry

-In the Mosher neighborhood in Baltimore, MD, residents most commonly identify their ethnicity or ancestry as Irish (1.9%).
-There are also a number of people of Arab ancestry (1.3%).
+In the Mosher neighborhood in Baltimore, MD, residents most commonly identify their ethnicity or ancestry as German (2.2%).
+There are also a number of people of English ancestry (2.0%), and residents who report South American roots (1.8%), and some of the residents are also of Arab ancestry (1.6%).

 Getting to Work

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in Mosher neighborhood spend between 15 and 30 minutes commuting one-way to work (32.8% of working residents), which is shorter than the time spent commuting to work for most Americans.
+The greatest number of commuters in Mosher neighborhood spend between 45 minutes and one hour commuting one-way to work (29.7% of working residents), longer and tougher than most commutes in America.

 Real Estate includes: